ElijahCuff/Tas-GRN-Collection/README.md

 "Telstra awarded $567m TasGRN contract" - https://www.criticalcomms.com.au/content/public-safety/article/telstra-awarded-567m-tasgrn-contract-221547304

-> My Issue is that they could have payed a development company to make a secure communications application for law enforcement, for far less money - all they need is a work phone.

 > I have compiled the direct audio streams to many Tas GRN Networks found hosted on various websites into a simple list and website alongside useful information on police and military operations.